JienSultan/RoadSelectionTool/README.md

 ## Features

-- Automatically loads when Unturned's map editor starts.
-- Initializes a `RoadSelectionTool` component in the editor scene.
+- Selection box for road nodes
+- Delete every selected node
+- Move every selected node with the primary node as the pivot
 - Integrates well with EditorHelper and Breakdown.

 ## How It Works